lbryio/dmca/2021/2021-08-24-Venable-LLP+COUNTERCLAIM-MATTHEW-LAROSIERE.md

 property, that the works are manifestly distinct from any and all Everytown marks, that the works are protected parody—to any extent they are similar—and that the Everytown notice was issued fraudulently.

+9/15/2021 - no counter claim received, content will be back up shortly.